 |---|---|---|

-| Archiving level | Cluster-level | Tenant-level |
+| Archiving level | Cluster level | Tenant level |

-| Archiving granularity | Partition-level | Log stream-level |
+| Archiving granularity | Partition level | Log stream level |

-| Permissions | Only the sys tenant can perform operations such as setting the archiving path, enabling archiving, and checking the archiving progress. |
+| Permission requirements | Only the sys tenant can perform operations, such as setting the archiving path, enabling archiving, and viewing the archiving progress. |

 Both the sys tenant and the administrator of a user tenant can perform operations. |